ljpatrick/marxpaint/docs/pt_br/README.txt

       also create WAV files with the locale's label in the filename, in the form: "STAMP_LOCALE.wav."

-      "picture.png"'s sound effect, when Tux Paint is run in Spanish mode, would be "picture_es.wav".
+      "picture.png"'s sound effect, when Marx Paint is run in Spanish mode, would be "picture_es.wav".
 In French mode, "picture_fr.wav".
 And so on.

-      If no localized sound effect can be loaded, Tux Paint will attempt to load the 'default' sound file.  (e.g., "picture.wav")
+      If no localized sound effect can be loaded, Marx Paint will attempt to load the 'default' sound file.  (e.g., "picture.wav")